mathjazz/pontoon/docs/dev/feature-development-process.rst

 -> Maybe: as a file in Pontoon, added via a PR that would be reviewed, and the spec can evolve with the feature.

+-> We have a template now

+-> How to publicize the process to get more feedback?

 Bug(s)
 ------